Saturday, July 19, 2003

 Diving

 I took me open watercourse with Nam (the shop manager and top instructor).
 The skills you have to learn included The mask removal, which is not very nice.
-John hated it.
-I had to confirm John to finish the day and make a decession on if he wanted to continue.
+I hated it.
+I had to confirm I would to finish the day and make a decision on if I wanted to continue.
 After two more days of being PADIed with both Phil and Nam teaching.
 I finished my open water and being with the other open water student Travis.

 The Saturday the day before we left.
 We had a heavy session on the beer we were ment to meet up with some of the dive people but they did not turn up and Phil only sent the message out that day.
 We met up with Michelle and Dee (Phils old flatmates).
 A good night of drinking was had.
 Sam did not meet up with us but we were in the same pub but it was a loud and we were at the bar.